0xERR0R/blocky/docs/configuration.md

 You can select one of following query log types:

 - `mysql` - log each query in the external MySQL/MariaDB database
+- `postgresql` - log each query in the external PostgreSQL database
 - `csv` - log into CSV file (one per day)
 - `csv-client` - log into CSV file (one per day and per client)
 - `console` - log into console output